In 2012 Californians faced a crises in K-12 school funding.

 The COE’s response letter, dated March 13th, 2018, indicated the Disclosure had been received by them on March 8th, 2018.
 No mention was made of the fact that this did not meet the statutory requirement for qualified districts that they be provided 10 days before being presented for approval.

-The COE’s response also indicated the need for budget cuts, indicating $17.83M would be needed from 2019-20.
+The COE’s response also indicated the need for budget cuts, indicating $17.83M would needed to be cut from 2019-20.

 On May 8th, 2018 at another Board Meeting, the District presented a proposal to give a “me too” raise to administrative and management employees (item 6.
 A.) No additional AB1200 disclosure was presented (I was later told the cost of these extra raises had been included in the prior disclosure.)

-The revised OTA agreement approved 3/14/18 had contained some provisions affecting healthcare insurance, moving employees onto a new plan that was more cost-effective (and HMO), but allowing employees to keep their old PPO coverage if they wanted to pay a small amount toward the difference in cost.
+The revised OTA agreement, negotiated by the OTA and approved March 14th, 2018, contained some provisions affecting healthcare insurance, moving employees onto a new plan that was more cost-effective (an HMO), but allowing employees to keep their old PPO coverage if they wanted to pay a small amount toward the difference in cost.

 This was projected to cost an additional $250,000/year.
 No revised AB1200 disclosure was filed.